blazjerman/custom-8bit-cpu/README.md

 ## Assembler:

 ### basic instruction:
-"HLT": Halt the CPU, stopping further execution of instructions.

-"MOVA": Move a value from memory to register A.
-"MOVB": Move a value from memory to register B.
-"READA": Read a value from register A into memory.
-"READB": Read a value from register B into memory.

-"POPA": Pop a value from the stack into register A.
-"POPB": Pop a value from the stack into register B.
-"PUSHA": Push the value in register A onto the stack.
-"PUSHB": Push the value in register B onto the stack.
-"PUSHP": Push the program counter (PC) onto the stack.

-"JMP": Unconditional jump to a specified memory address.
-"JIFC": Jump to a specified memory address if the carry flag is set.
-"JIFZ": Jump to a specified memory address if the zero flag is set.
-"JIFNC": Jump to a specified memory address if the carry flag is not set.
-"JIFNZ": Jump to a specified memory address if the zero flag is not set.
-"JIFCZ": Jump to a specified memory address if either the carry or zero flag is set.
-"JIFNCZ": Jump to a specified memory address if neither the carry nor zero flag is set.

-"SUM": Add the values in registers A and B, storing the result in register A.
-"SUB": Subtract the value in register B from the value in register A, storing the result in register A.
-"NOT": Perform bitwise NOT operation on the value in register A.
-"OR": Perform bitwise OR operation between the values in registers A and B, storing the result in register A.
-"AND": Perform bitwise AND operation between the values in registers A and B, storing the result in register A.
-"XOR": Perform bitwise XOR operation between the values in registers A and B, storing the result in register A.
-"SHL": Shift the value in register A left (multiply by 2).
-"SHR": Shift the value in register A right (divide by 2).

-Conditional operations (to be used before jumping):
-    "CSUM"
-    "CSUB"
-    "CNOT"
-    "COR"
-    "CAND"
-    "CXOR"
-    "CSHL"
-    "CSHR"

-"PUSHR": Push from memory to stack.
+- HLT: Halt the CPU, stopping further execution of instructions.

+- MOVA: Move a value from memory to register A.
+- MOVB: Move a value from memory to register B.
+- READA: Read a value from register A into memory.
+- READB: Read a value from register B into memory.
+-
+- POPA: Pop a value from the stack into register A.
+- POPB: Pop a value from the stack into register B.
+- PUSHA: Push the value in register A onto the stack.
+- PUSHB: Push the value in register B onto the stack.
+- PUSHP: Push the program counter (PC) onto the stack.

+- PUSHR: Push from memory to stack.

+- JMP: Unconditional jump to a specified memory address.
+- JIFC: Jump to a specified memory address if the carry flag is set.
+- JIFZ: Jump to a specified memory address if the zero flag is set.
+- JIFNC: Jump to a specified memory address if the carry flag is not set.
+- JIFNZ: Jump to a specified memory address if the zero flag is not set.
+- JIFCZ: Jump to a specified memory address if either the carry or zero flag is set.
+- JIFNCZ: Jump to a specified memory address if neither the carry nor zero flag is set.
+-
+- SUM: Add the values in registers A and B, storing the result in register A.
+- SUB: Subtract the value in register B from the value in register A, storing the result in register A.
+- NOT: Perform bitwise NOT operation on the value in register A.
+- OR: Perform bitwise OR operation between the values in registers A and B, storing the result in register A.
+- AND: Perform bitwise AND operation between the values in registers A and B, storing the result in register A.
+- XOR: Perform bitwise XOR operation between the values in registers A and B, storing the result in register A.
+- SHL: Shift the value in register A left (multiply by 2).
+- SHR: Shift the value in register A right (divide by 2).

+### Conditional operations (to be used before jumping):

+- CSUM
+- CSUB
+- CNOT
+- COR
+- CAND
+- CXOR
+- CSHL
+- CSHR